VasilisPngs/FreshPC/README.md

-CleanPC: This script clears various caches and logs on a Windows computer, including Windows error reports, Event Log, temporary files, LiveId logs, prefetch files, update cache, DNS cache, system error memory dump and minidump files, and MUI cache.
-It also renews the IP address.
+FreshPC: This script that automates the process of cleaning temporary files and clearing the standby list in memory.

 UpdateSoftwares: This script checks for updates of installed applications on Windows using two package managers: Winget and Chocolatey.
-It counts available updates by reading two output files, and updates all packages using the corresponding package manager command.

 NOTE: Install the Chocolatey package to find updates from their database.

 Open cmd as administrator and paste this: @"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "[System.Net.ServicePointManager]::SecurityProtocol = 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"

-FreeRam: This script is designed to free up memory on a Windows system by clearing the standby cache reserve and working set of all processes.
-The script concludes with a success message once memory has been released.
-It can be used to resolve performance issues caused by low memory.